kyl3lyon/web3_E-asset_management/README.md

 ## Web3 E-Asset Management Portal

 Secure, manage, and control your digital assets in a decentralized storage system using this portal.
-Built with React and Vite, it offers a modern interface, fast performance, and security features to ensure your digital assets are safe and accessible.
+Built with React for the frontend, Flask for the backend API, and a Node.js server for direct interaction with nft.storage, this platform offers a modern interface, fast performance, and security features to ensure your digital assets are safe and accessible.

 ### Features